jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output
 1. In the folder, **files > chapter-06 > weather-data**, uncompress the .xz file.
 Recompress the original text file using gzip, bzip2, xz, and Brotli.
     i) Take a screenshot of the above commands with output and a long listing showing file size, `ls -lh`
 1. Download the Linux kernel archive via wget from: (use the latest version), an example: [https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.14.77.tar.xz](https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.14.77.tar.xz "kernel.org") or any other mainline stable kernel.
-Extract this `xzip` and `tar` in one command.
-Then type the command to delete the xz tarball.
-Now type the command to re-tar and re-compress it with xzip.
+Extract this `tarball` in one command.
+Then type the command to delete the tarball.
+Now type the command to re-tar and re-compress it with xzip in one `tar` command.
      i) Take a screenshot of the above command with output -- Note this may be best as a series of screenshots

 #### Footnotes